-The rent or sale of any BMR unit at issue in the appeal shall be postponed until a final decision is reached on the appeal, or until the applicable period for filing an appeal has lapsed.
+The sale or rent of any BMR unit at issue in the appeal shall be postponed until a final decision is reached on the appeal, or until the applicable period for filing an appeal has lapsed.

-8.0 6.0 Authority
+8.0 Authority

-The City Manager or designee is authorized to sign all documents on behalf of the City that implement the BMR Program and the policies in this Manual, including without limitation promissory notes, deeds of trust, resale restriction agreements, and requests for notice.
+The City Manager or designee is authorized to sign all documents on behalf of the City that implement the BMR Program and the policies in this Manual, including without limitation Promissory Notes, Deeds of Trust, Resale Restrictions, Rental Restrictions, and requests for notice.